 We cannot be sure that our current or future products will gain acceptance in the marketplace at levels sufficient to support our costs.
 Our success depends, in part, on our ability to expand the market for genetic analysis to include new applications that are not practicable with other current technologies.
 To accomplish this, we must successfully commercialize, and continue development of, our proprietary Single Molecule, Real-Time (SMRT) technology for use in a variety of life science and other applications.
 There can be no assurance that we will be successful in securing additional customers for our products.
 Furthermore, we cannot guarantee that our products will be satisfactory to potential customers in the markets we seek to reach.
-These markets are dynamic, and there can be no assurance that they will develop as quickly as we expect or that they will reach their full potential.
+These markets are dynamic, and there can be no assurance that they will develop as quickly as we expect, that they will reach their full potential or that they will be receptive to our recently-announced Sequel Systems.
 As a result, we may be required to refocus our marketing efforts, and we may have to make changes to the specifications of our products to enhance our ability to enter particular markets more quickly.
 Even if we are able to implement our technology successfully, we and/or our sales and distribution partners may fail to achieve or sustain market acceptance of our current or future products by academic, government and clinical laboratories and pharmaceutical, diagnostic, biotechnology and agriculture companies, among others, across the full range of our intended life science and other applications.
-If the market for our products grows more slowly than anticipated, if competitors develop better or more cost-effective products or if we are unable to further grow our customer base, our future sales and revenue would be materially harmed and our business may not succeed.
+If the market for our products grows more slowly than anticipated, if we are unable to successfully scale the manufacturing of new products to meet demand, if competitors develop better or more cost-effective products or if we are unable to further grow our customer base, our current and future sales and revenue would be materially harmed and our business may not succeed.